PierreAuriau/diag_pred_from_sulci/README.md

 4. XAI : an occlusion method have been applied to understand model decisions, see `saliency_map` folder

 ## Useful links

-Link to the paper : <https://hal.science/hal-04494994>
+* Link to the paper : <https://hal.science/hal-04494994>

-First version of these scripts are at: <https://github.com/Duplums/SMLvsDL>
+* First version of these scripts are at: <https://github.com/Duplums/SMLvsDL>
+* More info of Brainvisa, software to extract cortical sulci from MRI images, at : <https://brainvisa.info/web/>